FGF10

+Structure

+Fibroblast growth factor 10 is a secreted FGF-family ligand whose mature, receptor-binding region comprises a single conserved FGF domain.
+Its tertiary structure is a beta trefoil fold consisting of twelve antiparallel β-strands organized into three trefoil-like subdomains resulting in a globular core with approximate threefold pseudosymmetry.
+The intervening loops provide surfaces for binding to heparan-sulfate and FGFR2b.
+The N-terminal region is conformationally flexible but can form an α-helix upon receptor binding.
+FGF10 is primarily monomeric in solution, but it can undergo homodimerization.
+Heparin promotes assembly of the signalling complex in which two FGF10–FGFR2b protomers form a functional 2:2 receptor dimer.

+The FGF10 protein is considered highly thermodynamically unstable, with a half-life <30 min in tissue culture media.
+Consequently, it has been proposed as the most unstable member of the FGF family.
+Site-directed mutagenesis has generated an FGF10 variant that is stable in culture media beyond 1 week.

 Function

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
 FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth and invasion.
 Fibroblast growth factor 10 is a paracrine signaling molecule seen first in the limb bud and organogenesis development.
-FGF10 starts the developing of limbs and its involved in the branching of morphogenesis in multiple organs such as the lungs, skin, ear and salivary glands.
-During the limb development Tbx4/Tbx5 stimulate the production of FGF10 in the lateral plate mesoderm where it will create an epithelial-mesenchymal FGF signal with FGF8.
+FGF10 starts the developing of limbs and is involved in the branching of morphogenesis in multiple organs such as the lungs, skin, ear and salivary glands.
+During limb development Tbx4/Tbx5 stimulate the production of FGF10 in the lateral plate mesoderm where it will create an epithelial-mesenchymal FGF signal with FGF8.
 This positive feedback loop will increase the amount of mesenchyme resulting in a bulge.
-Afterwards, FGF10 will induce the formation of apical ectodermal ridge (AER) where the foot and hands will be formed.
+Afterwards, FGF10 will induce the formation of apical ectodermal ridge (AER) where the feet and hands will be formed.
 Lung development uses the same epithelial-mesenchymal signaling from FGF10 in the foregut mesenchyme with FGFR2 in the foregut epithelium.
 FGF10 signaling is required for epithelial branching.
 Therefore, all branching morphogen organs such as the lungs, skin, ear and salivary glands required the constant expression of FGF10.
 This protein exhibits mitogenic activity for keratinizing epidermal cells, but essentially no activity for fibroblasts, which is similar to the biological activity of FGF7.